SiaZin/Telegram_Bot/README.md

 Created my own Telegram channel for testing notification.

-Noted that bot was able to handle only one user.
+Bot was able to handle only one user for now.

 ### 5. Considering Webhook approach
 Polling approach worked well, but the bot asked for updates so frequently, that it looked like spamming Telegram API with requests.